Friday, November 30, 2007

 Notes

-[2] The complete Ahikar Story survives in four versions: Syriac A, Syriac B, Arabic and Armenian.
-The first and only authority for the original text of the story of Ahikar is the fragmentary Aramaic papyrus, discovered at Elephantine by Dr. Rubensohn in the excavation of 1906-1908.
+/2/ The complete Ahiqar Story survives in four versions: Syriac A, Syriac B, Arabic and Armenian.
+The first and only authority for the original text of the story of Ahiqar is the fragmentary Aramaic papyrus, discovered at Elephantine by Dr. Rubensohn in the excavation of 1906-1908.
 The MS is unfortunately imperfect, was written somewhere between 420- 400 BCE or between 550-450 BCE.
-For an English translation of the four versions, see J. Rendel Harris, Agnes Smith Lewis, and F. C. Conybeare, “The Story of Ahikar” in R. H. Charles (ed.), The Apocrypha and Pseudepigrapha of the Old Testament in English (with introduction and critical and explanatory notes) (Oxford: Clarendon Press, 19131, 1978) 2.715-784.
+For an English translation of the four versions, see J. Rendel Harris, Agnes Smith Lewis, and F. C. Conybeare, “The Story of Ahiqar” in R. H. Charles (ed.), The Apocrypha and Pseudepigrapha of the Old Testament in English (with introduction and critical and explanatory notes) (Oxford: Clarendon Press, 19131, 1978) 2.715-784.